What exactly is a BTU?

 Once you have the required details, you are armed and ready to make the right purchase; one that is better informed and more appropriate to the needs of your home heating.

-- KNOW WHAT IS ON THE OTHER SIDE OF EACH WALL OF THE ROOM – As with the floor and the ceiling, what is on the other side of the wall, and what the wall is made of, will play a big part in the size and output of the radiator you choose.
+- Know what is on the other side of each wall in the room – What is on the other side of the wall, and what the wall is made of, will play a big part in the size and output of the radiator you choose.

 Follow the checklist above and you will soon be enjoying the warmth and luxury of efficient, practical and beautiful new radiators that we specialise in here at BestHeating.